valtimo-platform/valtimo-documentation/features/case/tabs/README.md

 {% tab title="Via IDE" %}
 Case tabs can be auto-deployed from a JSON file at startup.
 This is useful to keep the case tab configuration identical across multiple environments.
 Case tabs are auto-deployed by scanning files on the classpath that end in `.case-tabs.json`.

-**Changesets**

-Every deployment file for represents a changeset.
-These files are required to contain a changesetId that should be unique over all deployment files that use changesets.
-When starting up, changesets that have already been executed will be ignored.
-A checksum of the changeset is created when it is executed.
-Changesets that have already been deployed should not change.
-Changesets that have been changed since a previous time will result in an error and failure to start the application.

-All changesets can be executed again, even when the content has changed, by setting the `valtimo.changelog.case-tabs.clear-tables` property to `true`.

 **Example**

 You can find an example of the JSON below.